 Sec.
 3-20.
-Acting City Manager4
+Acting City Manager

 In the event of an absence, the City Manager shall appoint an Acting City Manager.
-In the event the City Manager is unable to designate, and until Council appoints an interim City Manager,, his powers and duties shall be performed by the following officers of the city and they are so appointed in the following order as each succeeding officer may be absent or disabled:
+In the event the City Manager is unable to designate, and until Council appoints an interim City

+Manager, the City Manager powers and duties shall be performed by the following officers of the city and they are so appointed in the following order as each succeeding officer may be absent or disabled: